stsbukhari/Dataset-Affordance/README.txt

 % IM Robotics Object Affordance Dataset
 % Version 1.0
 % ------------------------------------------------------------------------------
-% The dataset is built upon "Object Affordance Recognition for HRI" cited as;
-%
-%
-%
-%
-%
-%
-%
 %
 %   If you use the dataset please cite:
 %